-Beach Bum Tours offers Pontoon Boat Tours on Okanagan Lake for up to 12 guests which includes your own Captain.
+Beach Bum Tours offers a Pontoon Boat Rental on Okanagan Lake for up to 12 guests which includes your own Captain.

 Geographically speaking, Lake Okanagan is classified as a Fjord.
 Fjord is a Norwegian term that translates roughly to “a long, deep, narrow body of water that reaches far inland”.
 Variant spellings often include “fiord lake”.